CumulusNetworks/docs/content/cumulus-linux-43/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 ### STP and MLAG

-Cumulus Networks recommends that you always enable STP in your layer 2 network and that you enable {{<link title="Spanning Tree and Rapid Spanning Tree - STP#bpdu-guard" text="BPDU Guard">}} on the host-facing bond interfaces.
+Always enable STP in your layer 2 network and {{<link title="Spanning Tree and Rapid Spanning Tree - STP#bpdu-guard" text="BPDU Guard">}} on the host-facing bond interfaces.

 - The STP global configuration must be the same on both peer switches.
 - The STP configuration for dual-connected ports must be the same on both peer switches.